Sufiyankhan2203/sufiyans-awesome-block/README.md

 ## Built With

-API Based Plugin uses a number of open source projects to work properly:
+This Plugin uses a number of open source projects to work properly:

 * [WordPress] - an open source content management system
 * [Gutenberg] - new paradigm in WordPress site building and publishing